tanksha/opencog/opencog/nlp/number-rule/Read-me.md

 - LIMITATIONS

 Currently it can only be used to convert one number in a sentence.
-It can identify the numbers but give wrong answer.
+It can identify the numbers but gives wrong answer.
 We are working on it.

 guile> (define sent2 (nlp-parse "Two fridges should cost no more than fifteen thousand dollars"))